Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 ### Deleting branches

-Once you are done working on a brnach, and merged it locally, or pushed the final changes to GitHub, then you should delete the branch.
+Once you are done working on a branch, and merged it locally or pushed the final changes to GitHub, then you should delete the branch.

 - `git branch -d branch-name`: you can’t be on that branch and it must be fully merged with master
 - `git branch -D branch-name`: to delete it if it is not fully merged